 BeagleBone Black OS: fedora

 The intern will test the customized VM image upload and usage part in OpenStack [Beta] and create a report about the detail steps for how to build these images.
 The created VM images can be used in the future OT/IOT security testbed.

+Source on how to create VM image in OpenStack platform: https://docs.openstack.org/image-guide/net-running.html.

 Expected workload: 0.5 day/week, total 6 weeks.